powwr/jaffle-shop/README.md

 Start here:
 - Follow the "Quick setup" and "Configure dbt to use DuckDB" sections below to prepare your environment.
-- After setup, open TECH_EXERCISE_CHALLENGES.md (in the repository root) to begin the technical exercise challenges.
+- After setup, open `TECH_EXERCISE_CHALLENGES.md` (in the repository root) to begin the technical exercise challenges.

 This README explains how to set up the local environment, configure dbt to use DuckDB, and load the project's default seed data.

-This Project is a folk of the std dbt repo https://github.com/dbt-labs/jaffle-shop
+This Project is a fork of the std dbt repo https://github.com/dbt-labs/jaffle-shop

 ## Prerequisites
 - Git